 You need to identify the apprenticeship that you want to deliver - you can find information about what Standards are approved and ready for delivery here

 You must familiarise yourself with the Standard for the apprenticeship.
 You must also familiarise yourself with the Assessment Plan and understand your role within this including any on-programme assessment and the end-point assessment.

-You need to select a Provider to work with that offers the apprenticeship – you can find these listed on CMI’s website
+You need to select a Provider to work with that offers the apprenticeship – for the CMDA you can find these listed on CMI’s website.

-If your local Provider is not listed you could contact them direct and encourage them to offer the apprenticeship(s) you’re interested in.
+If your local Provider is not listed you could contact them direct and encourage them to join the RoATP and offer the apprenticeship(s) you’re interested in.

 You will need to make a formal agreement with the apprentice.
 A template can be found here